Slop / Research term

 Cognitive debt

-The "debt" metaphor works like financial debt: you borrow convenience today and pay back in lost capability later.
+Cognitive debt is the long-term cost of offloading thinking to AI without practicing the underlying skill.
 If AI always writes your emails, you may gradually lose your feel for tone, structure, and audience.
 If AI always debugs your code, you may stop building the mental models that help you spot problems independently.
-This pattern is familiar from other tools (GPS did measurably weaken map-reading and spatial reasoning for many people), yet AI extends it into judgment-shaped tasks like writing, analysis, and decision-making that were previously difficult to automate.
+GPS measurably weakened map-reading and spatial reasoning for many people.
+AI extends the same pattern into judgment-shaped tasks like writing, analysis, and decision-making that were previously hard to automate.
+Think of it like financial debt: you borrow convenience today and pay back in lost capability later.

 Builder example